richplastow/20231104-running-rust-four-ways/README.md

 will be installed in the 'target/' directory.

-Next, create the JavaScript file 'scripts/build-3-web-browser-wasm.js', which will generate a WebAssembly app targeting web browsers:
+Next, create the JavaScript file 'scripts/build-3-web-browser-wasm.js', which will be used to generate a WebAssembly app targeting web browsers:

 ```js
 // scripts/build-3-web-browser-wasm.js